mikepthomas/mikepthomas.github.io/static/media/printer-filament.4f8195fd5ba7432eab66.md

 ### eSun ABS+ (Orange)

+This filament will be used to print some of the accent parts for the [Voron 0.2](printer-voron-0.2.md).

 | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                           | Purchased From                                     | Avg Cost | KGs Purchased |                            Color                             |
 | ----------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------- | -------- | ------------- | :----------------------------------------------------------: |
 | 250         | 100      | [SuperSlicer](<https://github.com/mikepthomas/3dprinting/blob/main/Slicer%20Profiles/SuperSlicer/filament/eSun%20ABS%2B%20(Orange).ini>) | [3D Jake](https://www.3djake.uk/esun/abs-orange-3) | £18.59   | 1             | ![#FA4919](https://via.placeholder.com/13/FA4919/FA4919.png) |

 ### eSun ABS+ (Peak Green)

+This filament will be used to print the parts for the [Rook 2020](printer-rook.md).

 | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                                 | Purchased From                                           | Avg Cost | KGs Purchased |                            Color                             |
 | ----------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------- | -------- | ------------- | :----------------------------------------------------------: |